 Since the 2011 election, the Islamist Justice and Development party (PJD) has led the government under Prime Minister Abdelilah Benkirane.
-As a multi-party system, 27 parties and alliances of parties are running for seats in this election.
+Twenty-seven parties and alliances of parties are running for seats in this election.
 The PJD and Party of Authenticity and Modernity (PAM), who both fared well during the 2015 municipal and regional elections, are generally anticipated to receive the largest share of seats.

-Only three parties (PJD, PAM, and the Istiqlal Party) are competing in all 92 multimember constituencies.
+Only three parties (PJD, PAM, and the Istiqlal Party) are competing in all 92 multi-member constituencies.
 The Moroccan Liberal party is boycotting the election.1